 Falls and fatalities can be prevented with appropriate and constant education.
 Make sure all employees know how to use harnesses and PFAS.
 Appropriate training on climbing ladders, securing ladders, and having spotters is necessary.
 Make sure employees know what to do in case of an emergency.
 The right training on equipment use, safety measures and emergency protocols will help reduce worksite fatalities.

 For more information and resources on workplace safety visit The OSHA Website,

-WorkSource, a premiere staffing agency in the nation, understands the importance of workplace safety.
-We wish for both employers and employees to fully understand OSHA safety guidelines, and our staff are fully prepared to answer any questions you may have related to OSHA guidelines.
-Contact our team at WorkSource today for more information.
+WorkSource, a premiere staffing agency serving Kansas City, DesMoines, and Fort Madison, understands the importance of workplace safety.
+Our goal is to help employers and employees to fully understand and apply OSHA safety guidelines, and our staff are prepared to answer any questions one might have related to OSHA guidelines.

 For more information about our services, click the following link: WorkSource Services